mcabbott/TensorCast.jl/README.md

 ## Options

-As mentioned in passing, expressions with `=` write into an existing array, while those with `:=` do not.
+As mentioned above, expressions with `=` write into an existing array, while those with `:=` do not.
 This is the same notation as [TensorOperations.jl](https://github.com/Jutho/TensorOperations.jl) and [Einsum.jl](https://github.com/ahwillia/Einsum.jl).
 But unlike those packages, sometimes the result of `@cast` is a view of the original, for instance